-There are several ways to reduce the cost of motor insurance, but here are 5 of the most effective, I think.
+There are several ways to reduce the cost of car insurance, but here are 5 of the most effective, I think.

 1. Buy cheaper cars